gn0mesort/engage-bot/README.md

 ---

+In most cases `message` will be a `discord.js` `Message` object and contain all the properties that it was received with.

 `self` is a reference to the current instance of the bot that triggered the command

 Optionally `Command` accepts the following two parameters:

 ---
-`help` is the help message associated with the command.
+`help`: the help message associated with the command.
 This defaults to `''`.

-`permission` is the permission level required to trigger the command.
+`permission`: the permission level required to trigger the command.
 This defaults to `Command.FLAG.CONSOLE`

 ---